sighupio/fury-kubernetes-ingress/katalog/nginx/README.md

-# Ingress Nginx
+# Ingress NGINX

-Ingress Nginx is an Ingress Controller for [NGINX](https://nginx.org) webserver and reverse proxy, it manages Nginx in a Kubernetes native manner.
+Ingress NGINX is an Ingress Controller for [NGINX](https://nginx.org) webserver and reverse proxy, it manages NGINX in a Kubernetes native manner.
 This package deploys Ingress Controller for clusters created with `kubeadm`.

 ## Requirements